-By decoupling the roles of producers and consumers of a data stream, publish/subscribe systems provide a looselycoupled framework for streaming.
+By decoupling the roles of producers and consumers of a data stream, publish/subscribe systems provide a loosely-coupled framework for streaming.
 Producers of data streams include metadata describing the content encapsulated in a given stream fragment.
 These content descriptors are referred to as topics.
 Consumers specify their interests in consuming portions of a stream through subscriptions that are constraints specified on the values that the content descriptors might take.
-Subscription complexity is directly proportional to the richness of the content descriptions and the stream's content descriptors.
+Subscription complexity is directly proportional to the richness of the content descriptor.
+Dissemination of streams is based on the registered subscriptions and the stream's content descriptors.

 The simplest content descriptor is a String, for e.g. Sensor/Streams.
 This simplicity also enables extremely fast evaluations of whether a stream fragment satisfies a specified subscription constraint.
 Hierarchical content description assumes that the "/" in the content descriptors are significant, and correspond to finer-grained descriptions.
 Thus, Streams/Sensor/Fluid would describe streams produced by all sensors reporting on various fluid properties, while Streams/Sensor/Fluid/Pressure would describe streams produced by a piezometer, which is used to measure fluid pressure.

 Hierarchical streaming simplifies the process of registering interest in content.
 Without support for hierarchical streaming, every consumer would need to be aware of every finer-grained description of content.
-The case for hierarchical streaming becomes even more compelling if one were to consider the increase complexity of managing subscriptions at the consumers as newer, finer-grained descriptions of content become available.
+The case for hierarchical streaming becomes even more compelling if one were to consider the increase in the complexity of managing subscriptions at the consumers as newer, finer-grained descriptions of content become available.

 Hierarchical content-descriptors are intuitive, flexible and lightweight.
 It is quite simple to describe content, and also to sift through it.
 An equivalent XML-based description of the hierarchical content descriptors would be complex and heavyweight.
 Hierarchical content descriptors provide an intuitive framework for consumption patterns that could be finer-grained (e.g. Streams/Sensor/Fluid/Pressure) or coarser-grained (e.g. Streams/Sensor).
-Hierarchical streaming allows coarsergrained and fine-grained consumption patterns to co-exist.
+Hierarchical streaming allows coarser-grained and fine-grained consumption patterns to co-exist.